2024-02-25 07:26:53

 It is noteworthy that the iMessage application and other chat applications such as Signal and WhatsApp mainly use end-to-end encryption techniques, which makes the content of exchanged messages appear in the form of simple text on the devices of the conversation parties without it also appearing on the devices of the service provider itself.

 Current tools to break the encryption of this correspondence require huge amounts of resources.
-However, experts believe that within 10 or 15 years, computers equipped with quantum computing technology could be used to quickly break encryption.
+However, experts believe that within 10 or 15 years, computers equipped with quantum computing technology might be used to quickly break encryption.

 A new additional security mechanism for the era of quantum computers includes a new technology that constantly changes encryption keys between devices.